walisc/WPooW/docs/CustomElements-UsingTwig.md

 id: custom_elements-using_twig
 title: Using Twig for templating
 ---
-For more complex elements you might might want to use a template.
-WpOOw comes embedded with the [twig](https://twig.symfony.com/) template engine (which is used to render the predefined elements).
+For more complex elements you might might want to use a template. wpOOW comes embedded with the [twig](https://twig.symfony.com/) template engine (which is used to render the predefined elements).
 The template engine can also be used to render your custom elements.